acoustic-content-samples/prod-wch-sdk-ng9/packages/react-rest-api/markdown/react-rest-api.md

 ## react-rest-api package

-Definition of contexts and interfaces for the react SDK based on REST.
+Definition of contexts and interfaces for the React SDK based on REST.

 ## Variables